 All marine habitats and benthic species are considered to have a resistance of 'None' to this pressure and to be unable to recover from a permanent loss of habitat (resilience is 'Very low').
-Sensitivity within the direct spatial footprint of this pressure is, therefore, 'High'.
+Sensitivity within the direct spatial footprint of this pressure is, therefore 'High'.
 Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible nature of this pressure.

-Physical change (to another seabed type)
+Physical change (to None Very Low High another seabed type)

-High Q: High A: High C: High If rock were replaced with sediment, this would represent a fundamental change to the physical character of the biotope and the species would be unlikely to recover.
+Q: High A: High C: High High A: High C

+If rock were replaced with sediment, this would represent a fundamental change to the physical character of the biotope and the species would be unlikely to recover.
 The biotope would be lost.

-Sensitivity assessment.
-Resistance to the pressure is considered 'None', and resilience 'Very low'.
+Therefore, resistance to the pressure is considered 'None', and resilience 'Very low'.
 Sensitivity has been assessed as 'High'.

-Physical change (to another sediment type) Not relevant (NR)
+Physical change (to Not relevant (NR) Not relevant (NR) Not relevant (NR) another sediment type)